-The Company maintains compensation principles that are intended to ensure that its compensation practices are fair and reasonable as applied to both executive and non-executive employees.
-These principles align with the Company's mission to Improve Life on Earth from SpaceTM, balance both individual and company performance, and seek to provide competitive wages and benefits with consistent position in the median range of the most relevant markets to employees based on their roles, responsibilities, skills, and performance.
+We maintain compensation principles that are intended to ensure that our compensation practices are fair and reasonable as applied to both executive and non-executive employees.
+These principles align with our mission to Improve Life on Earth from Space®, balance both individual and company performance, and seek to provide competitive wages and benefits with consistent position in the median range of the most relevant markets to employees based on their roles, responsibilities, skills, and performance.

-As it relates to Astra's executive compensation program, our goal is to ensure this program:
+As it relates to our executive compensation program, our goal is to ensure this program:

-- closely aligns our executive compensation with stockholder value creation, avoiding plans that encourage our executives to take excessive risk, while driving long-term value to stockholders; - supports our long-term business strategy by ensuring that performance objectives are consistent with driving long-term stockholder value; - recognizes that the portion of a NEO's compensation that is at-risk and performance-based should be tied to the level of that individual's responsibility and their ability to control the achievement of the performance objectives; - emphasizes equity-based compensation over cash compensation; - allows us to recruit and retain a top-tier executive team in a competitive industry and to motivate our executive team to achieve superior performance over sustained periods; - provides a competitive compensation opportunity while adhering to market standards for compensation; and - complements and advances values the underlie Astra's culture, which values are set forth below: - Serve We serve our employee, our customers and the world.
+- closely aligns our executive compensation with stockholder value creation, avoiding plans that encourage our executives to take excessive risk, while driving long-term value to stockholders; - supports our long-term business strategy by ensuring that performance objectives are consistent with driving long-term stockholder value; - recognizes that the portion of a NEO's compensation that is at-risk and performance-based should be tied to the level of that individual's responsibility and their ability to control the achievement of the performance objectives; - emphasizes equity-based compensation over cash compensation; allows us to recruit and retain a top-tier executive team in a competitive industry and to motivate our executive team to achieve superior performance over sustained periods; provides a competitive compensation opportunity while adhering to market standards for compensation; and - complements and advances values the underlie Astra's culture, which values are set forth below: - Serve We serve our employee, our customers and the world. - Learn We listen to feedback and learn through constant iteration.

-- Learn We listen to feedback and learn through constant iteration. - Simplify to Scale We achieve scale by simplifying our products, processes and service. - Optimize Globally We make trade-offs locally in order to optimize globally. - Ship The more we ship, the more we learn, the faster we achieve our goals.
+- Simplify to Scale We achieve scale by simplifying our products, processes and service. - Optimize Globally We make trade-offs locally in order to optimize globally. - Ship The more we ship, the more we learn, the faster we achieve our goals.

-The Compensation Committee periodically reviews the compensation principles used for setting the total cash compensation and equity incentive compensation for the Company's workforce.
-The Company also periodically compares the components of its compensation with its peer companies and those of its competitors in the Spacetech industry to ensure that compensation remains competitive and continues to attract, retain, and motivate a skilled and diverse workforce.
+The Compensation Committee periodically reviews the compensation principles used for setting the total cash compensation and equity incentive compensation for our workforce.
+We also periodically compare the components of our compensation with our peer companies and those of our competitors in the Spacetech industry to ensure that compensation remains competitive and continues to attract, retain, and motivate a skilled and diverse workforce.